Filipe4010/Filipe4010/README.md

 - 👋 Hi, I’m @Filipe4010
-- 👀 I’m interested in web aplications
+- 👀 I’m an Brazilian FullStack Software Developer with years of experience.
-- 🌱 I’m currently learning node.js, java(webservlet) and open shift.
+- 🌱 I’m currently working with React.js and C# AspNetCore
-- Currently I'm working with php, javascript, jquery, sql and html.